 How Do I Create a Shareable Link to a Website?

-To create a shareable link, copy the URL from your browser’s address box or use a link-shortening service like Bitly to make it more concise.
+To create a shareable link, copy the URL from your browser’s address bar or use a link-shortening service like Bitly to make it more concise.
 Then, share it via email, social media, or messaging apps.

 How Do I Turn a URL Into a Hyperlink?